July 2018 Plug-In Electric Vehicle Sales Report Card

 - The last four months have looked pretty promising for the 2018 Nissan LEAF.
 Will it get any better even though many people may be anticipating the upcoming 2019 model?
 (No. LEAF sales dropped in July to 1,149.)

 - Honda Clarity Plug-in Hybrid sales have really impressed, especially in the last two months.
 How many did Honda deliver in July?
 (Honda sold 1,615 Clarity models in July.
-However, we don’t yet have the splits between PHEV, BEV, and Fuel Cell.
-According to our estimates, some 1,440 of these cars are likely of the plug-in hybrid variety.)
+According to our estimates, some 1,440 of these cars of the plug-in hybrid variety.)

 Also of note: Toyota sold 137 Mirai vehicles in July.